jimmo/ncss-embedded/chapters/12-line-following.md

 * Turn left 90 degrees by turning the the motors in opposite directions for 0.9 seconds.
 * Follow a course by pre-programming motor movements.

+You might recognise this form of control from the previous lab.
+When we preprogrammed the motor powers and rotation times to get our robot to move in certain ways in the previous lab we were doing *open loop control*.

 Open-loop control is much simpler to implement, but tends to make it very difficult to get accurate results.
-For example, if the battery is lower, then the time needed to drive forward 1 metre will be longer. *It's very difficult to do line following with open loop control!*
+For example, if the battery is lower, then the time needed to drive forward 1 metre will be longer.
+If the torque of the two motors is different (due to imperfections in the gears, fluff on the tyres etc.) then we have to adjust the powers in our program with no guarantee they won't change. *For this reason it's very difficult to do line following with open loop control!*

 #### Closed-loop control

 The system operates in a loop, where sensor readings provide "feedback" into the control algorithm.
 The fridge or air conditioner is a great example of this -- when the temperature is too high, it turns on the cooling, and when it's too low it turns it off.

-##### Closed loop diagram.
+[comment]: # TODO: Closed Loop diagram

 Here are some examples from the bit:bot:
 * Drive forward 1 metre by using the ultrasonic distance sensor to measure how far has been travelled.
 * Turn left 90 degrees using the micro:bit's compass.
-* Line following using the sensors.
+* Line following using the line sensors on the bit:bot.

-The main challenge with closed-loop control is getting good results from the sensors:
+The main challenge with closed-loop control is getting good results from the sensors, and figuring out how to translate the sensor inputs (`pv`) into control outputs (`op`).

+[comment]: # TODO: Move the below definitions somewhere else, as this does not flow
- * accuracy: does the sensor reflect the true value of what it's measuring
+[comment]: #  * accuracy: does the sensor reflect the true value of what it's measuring
- * precision: how noisy is the sensor
+[comment]: #  * precision: how noisy is the sensor

 ### "Bang bang" control